watson-developer-cloud/car-dashboard/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![](readme_images/workspaceid.PNG)

-7 Return to your application, either in your local dev environment, or in Bluemix.
-If running on Bluemix, you need to [add environment variables](#env).
+7 Return to your application, either in your local dev environment, or in IBM Cloud.
+If running on IBM Cloud, you need to [add environment variables](#env).

 For more information on workspaces, see the full  [Conversation service documentation](https://console.bluemix.net/docs/services/conversation/configure-workspace.html#configuring-a-conversation-workspace).

-# <a name="env"></a> Adding environment variables in Bluemix
+# <a name="env"></a> Adding environment variables in IBM Cloud

-1 In Bluemix, open the application from the Dashboard.
+1 In IBM Cloud, open the application from the Dashboard.
 Select **RUNTIME** on the left side menu.

 2 Select **ENVIRONMENT VARIABLES** and scroll down to **USER-DEFINED**.